 Regarding audio reproduction, the Space NC are not bad, but they have a bass-heavy sound profile than some will not like.
 You can’t modify the sound profile to your liking, as there is no companion app for customization.
 On the bright side, they have a decent integrated mic and a good wireless range and easily pair with both iOS and Android smartphones.

 Their battery life is also good.
 With both Bluetooth and ANC enabled, they can last up to 20 hours per charge, which is good enough for long flights and commutes.
 When in wired mode, their battery lasts up to an incredible 50 hours with ANC enabled, according to Anker.
-You can also still use them as regular wired headphones when the battery is fully depleted, which can’t be said for some wireless headphones.
+You can also still use them as regular wired over-ear headphones when the battery is fully depleted, which can’t be said for some wireless headphones.

 The Space NC have good noise isolation, blocking out the sound of chatter and airplane engines in an effective manner.
 You can increase the music volume to further reduce background noise at particularly crowded or very noisy environments.
 You don’t need to worry about disturbing nearby people with your loud music because the headphones also have low sound leakage.